cherylkc/catalog-service/docs/books/tutorials/adding-a-book.md

 For instance, if you’re at a bookstore browsing books by your favorite author and want to check if you own a particular book already, you can simply pull up Wordhoard, input the author’s name, and view all the books in your collection by the same author.

 This tutorial assumes you’re familiar with web programming concepts and web data formats.
-It also assumes that you have been added as a user within your Wordhoard account.

 ## Before you start